ryanatkn/corpus-activity-streams/README.md

 The data also includes `Entity`, a term used only informally in the spec.
 The properties are inferred from what `Object` and `Link` share.
+If you want a spec compliant dataset, you'll need to correct for this.

 ## todo